Multiplicity as a Personal Brand Strategy

 When I was freelancing, I did everything.
 Performance marketing.
 Content.
 Design.
 Demand generation.
 Campaigns.
 Brand thinking.
 Copy.
 Strategy.
 Whatever needed to be figured out, I would find a way to figure it out.

-But the internet guru in linen clothes and selling a course would tell you that being able to be recognised by one focus is the key to a comfortable life with financial freedom
+But the internet gurus in linen clothes selling a course would tell you that being able to be recognised by one focus is the key to a comfortable life with financial freedom!

 And sure, there’s power in that.

-But what if you’re also really good at baking cakes! (most bread makers are good cake makers too!).
+But what if you’re also really good at baking cakes!
 Or tarts?
 Or what if you identify as a pastry chef?!

 Breadbaking is a category.